 Sunday, October 21, 2012

 Here we have Brooklyn Brewery's Black Chocolate Stout, 10.0% ABV.
-This stout is brewed once every year in limited bottles, and had the month and year printed on the neck label.
+This stout is brewed once every year in limited bottles and had the month and year printed on the neck label.
 This particular Black Chocolate Stout was brewed on 11-12.
 The Brooklyn brewery uses six varieties of black, chocolate, and roasted malts to achieve the flavors in this beer.
-The Brooklyn Brewery only put this stout in four pack of twelve ounce bottles and from what I hear, it sell very well.
-Black Chocolate Stout Pours a deep thick black color with a rich coco khaki head that fades into nice sticky lacing.
-No light that pass though this super dark beer with no a trace of carbonation.
+The Brooklyn Brewery only put this stout in four pack of twelve-ounce bottles and from what I hear, it sells very well.
+Black Chocolate Stout Pours a deep thick black color with a rich cocoa khaki head that fades into nice sticky lacing.
+No light that passes through this super dark beer with no a trace of carbonation.
 This pours like motor oil but not in a bad way.
-The aroma on Black Chocolate Stout is of bakers/Hershey chocolate, and a slight caramel coffee scent.
+The aroma of Black Chocolate Stout is of bakers/Hershey chocolate, and a slight caramel coffee scent.
 Smells like dessert for sure.
-The taste of the stout is sweet chocolaty with a bit of roasted malts and coffee, with a hint of bitter caramel.
-The mouth feel is medium to heavy with all the flavors really coating your mouth and sticking there for a while.
-There is a little amount of alcohol burn in the finish, and the aftertaste has a slight bitter roasted coffee note.
-Also in the aftertaste you'll find a slightly less sweet coca flavor.
-This stout is a bit boozy tasting all around but none to bad, but that would be expected with this being at 10.0% abv.
-Over all I'd give this an A-.
+The taste of the stout is sweet chocolate with a few roasted malts and coffee, with a hint of bitter caramel.
+The mouthfeel is medium to heavy with all the flavors really coating your mouth and sticking there for a while.
+There is a little amount of alcohol burn in the finish, and the aftertaste has a slightly bitter roasted coffee note.
+Also in the aftertaste, you'll find a slightly less sweet coca flavor.
+This stout is a bit boozy tasting all around but none too bad, but that would be expected with this being at 10.0% abv.
+Overall I'd give this an A-.
 A really good chocolate stout, but a little too much alcohol in this but it's somewhat okay, and it's slightly thicker than I would've liked it to be.
 I would recommend this to any stout or chocolate beer lover.
 I solidly brewed beer, and remember to come and see me down at Mike's Discount Beverage, 4700 Park Rd, Charlotte NC 28209 for this, Brooklyn's Black Chocolate Stout, and all your fine wine and great beer needs.
 Cheers!
 Please enjoy responsibly!